Interior Painting & House Painters Submit an interior painting project or staining project to find a contractor.

 a project.
 Here are some commonly overlooked items among many:

+First, application.
 Are the painters using spray/brush or roll.
 Know if they are

 going to spray.
-For the interior this can achieve a glassier
+For the interior this can achieve a glassier surface and will require

-surface and will require masking unprotected areas.
+masking unprotected areas.

 On rougher exterior surfaces, like rough sawn siding, usually only if necessary